univention/ucs-base-image/README.md

 All with `latest` and semantic-release `v0.10.0`.

+## Errata release handling

 Be aware that the base containers do include the errata releases as well by default.
 This means that your images will potentially change if they are built again in the future.

+To mitigate this we do additionally tag the `50X` images with a date based suffix based on the build date and keep the packages included in the image.
+This way the downstream images can rely on `apt-get install` installing precisely the same packages again as long as there is no usage of `apt-get update`.

+Example tags:

+- `ucs-base-506:0.12.0-build-2024-04-18`
+- `ucs-base-507:0.12.0-build-2024-04-18`

 ## Provided images